statianzo/que-web/README.md

-# Que::Web
+# que-web

-TODO: Write a gem description
+que-web is a web UI to the [que](https://github.com/chanks/que) job queue.

 ## Installation